30 Day Water Fast – Overview

 People take different approaches to detoxify their bodies, lose weight and improve their health.
 One of those approaches is the 30-day water fast.

-Water fasting that is closely monitored by a health practitioner could be beneficial.
+Water fasting, which is closely monitored by a health practitioner, could be beneficial.

 This article will discuss what water fasting is and how it should be done.
 Read on to the end to find out what you should know before you try it out.

 How to Do a 30 Day Water Fast

 A water fast is a weight loss and body cleansing method that restricts the consumption of any food or drink apart from water for some time.

 Typically, water fast lasts between 24-72 hours.
 However, it can last longer than 30 days.
 A medical practitioner should supervise a water fast lasting more than 72 hours.